Krusophyx/PrinciplesExample/README.md

 <!-- Actionable item 2.
 Interpretation -->
 2. Will my information be stored permanently?
 - [ ] In accordance with the Privacy Act 2020, Part 3, Subpart 1, IPP 9.
 All information will be stored for a fixed amount of time and will expire.
-- [ ] Any client will be made aware of the time period any and all information will be held on file for.
+- [ ] Statement providing a client awareness of the time period of any and all information will be held on file for.

 ## Principle 6 - Access to personal information
 <!-- Actionable item 1.
 Interpretation -->